jonathancone/git-busy-tutorial/README.md

       Adding README file
   ```
-Notice the hash code, thats the universal commit ID for that change
+Notice the hash code, thats the universal commit ID for that change.
-1. Make a change to your file, restage it and commit in one step
+1. Make a change to your file, restage it and commit in one step:

   ```shell
   $ echo More coming soon... >> README.md